First in an occasional series of “Schwamb Shares”

 So was the Mill affected by the influenza pandemic of 1918?
 It is difficult to say.
 For the year 1918, we do not have time and hours books naming each worker week-by-week.
 The Clinton W. Schwamb Company ledgers show that payroll went down for several weeks in October of that year – the worst month of the flu for Boston – but payroll often varied at the company week-to-week, especially in wartime.

 We do know of a future Mill worker who survived the flu that year.
-Peter Jerardi lived with his family Arlington and came to work at the Mill when a sophomore in high school, from 1920 to 1922.
+Peter Jerardi lived with his family in Arlington and came to work at the Mill when he was a sophomore in high school, from 1920 to 1922.
 He knew the other men who worked there on a first name basis and eventually turned frames.
 In an oral history with Patricia Fitzmaurice, he described surviving the influenza in 1918 in his family home on Forest Street:

 We lived there since 1904.
 I was born in Boston and they moved out almost immediately.
 And my youngest sister who’s still alive was here in that house.
 And Dr. Sanger, he had a home just about across from Brattle Street. …During World War One we all got influenza and pneumonia.
 And he came up to see us.
 They said we both were very sick, and hers developed into pneumonia and she went to Symmes.
 I stayed at home and he came up and … there was no medicine, just chicken soup was the only thing they give us … to [mellow] it but … we were all pretty sick.
 We made it.